-So plan you day – which one are you going to see?
+So plan your day – which one are you going to see?
 My advice is if you have a favourite whisky that distillery should be your first stop.
 If you are here to enjoy Scotland then your choice might be different.
 Don’t forget to plan your day to visit some of the attractions close to distilleries that are easily missed.

-Most Picturesque – has to be Strathisla.
+Oldest and most picturesque – has to be Strathisla.
 Worth the trip just for the photo opportunity.

 Gin – if whisky is not your thing we can recommend some very good local gin distilleries!
-In fact you can visit Red Door at the same site as Benromach.
+In fact, you can visit Red Door at the same site as Benromach.

-If you are lucky you might also orcas and even humpback whales too.
+If you are lucky you might also see orcas and even humpback whales too.
 You have an excellent choice of places to see them.

 Closest to us is North 58 Adventures taking a Rib out of Findhorn Village with an exhilarating ride along the Moray Firth coastline.
 If the Findhorn rib is fully booked their adventures also go from Lossiemouth as well.

 If a trip on a rib is not for you then pop into Inverness and set sail with Dolphin Spirit You can also combine this with a visit to Inverness city centre.

 If you prefer to keep your feet on the ground then you have plenty of choices.
 One-stop could be the Scottish Dolphin Centre.

 Another popular Dolphin watching spot is Channory point on the Black Isle opposite Fort George.
 Many of our guests pull up at the Harbour in Nairn and watch Dolphins from there.
 If the Dolphins are feeling particularly cooperative you may be able to enjoy a spot of dolphin watching while eating dinner at The Sundancer in Nairn.